Zabuzard/Discord-Plays/README.md

 ![architecture](https://i.imgur.com/FPJ9Mm4.png)

-The flow starts in `Main.kt`, starting the bot using the `Config.kt` and booting up all `@Service`s via dependency injection.
+The flow starts in `Main.kt`, starting the bot using the `Config.kt` and booting up all services, wiring them up.

 Game emulation is represented and controlled by `Emulator.kt`.
 Almost all flows start with invoking a command in either `OwnerCommands` or `HostCommands`, which